BioimageAnalysisCoreWEHI/napari_lattice/README.md

 Once installed, just start napari as normal and the plugin should be under "Plugins" tab

 Functions:
+* Opening files (2 options)
-* Open a czi lattice file
+  * Open a czi lattice file OR
+  * Select an existing image layer in napari.
+This means you will have to enter voxel sizes and deskewing angle manually
 * Preview deskewing on any time or channel
 * Preview cropping on any time or channel
 * Save deskewed stack for time and channel range of interest